-Making the impossible, possible: Robert C. Alaniz, PhD
+Making “What If” Possible: Robert C. Alaniz, PhD

 In a lab at Texas A&M, researchers are hard at work in a sea of plastic tubes, dishes, microscopes and complicated-looking machines.
 You can’t see what it is they’re looking at; it’s invisible to your naked eye.
 But you get the distinct sense that whatever they’re working on is important – and it is: they’re finding the key that unlocks the future of medicine.